Code-Institute-Submissions/HiddenGems/README.md

 - GitHub - utilised for cloud backups and project progression.
 - Realfavicongenerator.net - used to correctly generate site favicon
 - Mockplus Classic - Used for wireframes of the project - possibly the best free option so far in my opinion.
+- Heroku - for deploying and hosting the application.

 ## Testing